SpongePowered/SpongeDocs/source/plugin/plugin-class.rst

     }

 .. note::
-    Refer to :doc:`workspace/index` if you've not chosen your plugin ID yet.
+    Refer to :doc:`plugin-identifier` if you've not chosen your plugin ID yet.

 Initializing Your Plugin
 ========================